Leadership

 Leadership Philosophies: FAQ

-Common leadership examples include a manager unblocking their team daily (servant), a founder rallying people around a bold vision (transformational), and an incident commander making fast calls during an outage (autocratic).
-The philosophy shows in the behavior under pressure.
+Examples of leadership philosophy include a manager unblocking their team daily (servant), a founder rallying people around a bold vision (transformational), and an incident commander making fast calls during an outage (autocratic).
+The philosophy shows in behavior under pressure.

 What is transformational leadership?